 Romney Marsh is known, internationally, as an important place for wildlife, and it makes up 13% of the UK’s coastal grazing marshes; 12% of the UK’s reed beds, and is the largest area of plant rich coastal shingle.
 So it’s an area of real importance to wildlife.
 It is also very distinctive and has lots of visitors, many of whom have moved to live here.

 Kent Wildlife Trust has been successful in getting funding from the Heritage Lottery Fund for projects across Romney Marsh.
 These projects will include:- Improving sites for wildlife; Protecting and helping the plants on the shingle around Dungeness to grow and survive; Archaeological digs; Making a range of short films about the area, the projects and local folklore; Lots of fun community activities to get involved with; Monitoring the animals and plants, and opportunities for training or learning new skills.

 If you’re interested in finding out more or want to get involved with these exciting projects please visit our website www.fifthcontinent.co.uk or contact the team on 01622 357897.
-Ask for Stan – Wildlife projects; Dawn – Community projects and events; Lucie – Archaeology and Heritage Projects; Lisa – Training, or Viv for general enquiries.
+Ask for Stan – Wildlife projects; Craig – Community projects and events; Lucie – Archaeology and Heritage Projects; Lisa – Training, or Viv for general enquiries.